Skip to content

 Configuration Example

-The following uses the cascade filtering of view variables in the Web Application Overview of RUM as an example, illustrating the configuration for linkage queries based on service, environment, and version:
+The following example uses the cascade filtering of view variables in the Web Application Overview of RUM, based on service, environment, and version for linked query configuration:

 • Variable 1 (Service): Query all application lists: